peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 possession of public keys, protocol specific metadata and various administrative and technical information related to a specific entity.

-This document defines how X.509 certificates associating a given OpenID Federation Entity with a key included in that Entity's Configuration can be issued by an X.509 Certification Authority through the ACME protocol to the organizations which are part of a federation built on top of OpenID Federation 1.0.
+This document defines how X.509 certificates associated with a given OpenID Federation Entity can be issued by an X.509 Certification Authority through the ACME protocol to the organizations which are part of a federation built on top of OpenID Federation 1.0.